 Original Power works with First Nations communities across the Northern Territory to harness the transformative potential of the clean energy transition in our regions.

-One we're involved with is the Ngardara ‘Sun’ Project in Borroloola where the community is working with Original Power and renewable energy experts to conduct a feasibility study to design and build their own solar microgrid.
-The project will cut local energy costs and reduce reliance on the town’s ageing and polluting diesel generators, providing a model for community ownership of power generation assets that can be shared with other communities seeking to benefit from and expand the reach of the clean energy revolution.
+The Ngardara ‘Sun’ Project in Borroloola is a collaboration between Australia’s first Indigenous clean energy co-op, Ngardara Co-operative, and Original Power to design and build their own grid-connected utility scale solar microgrid.
+The project will cut local energy costs and reduce reliance on the town’s ageing and polluting diesel generators, providing a replicable model for community ownership of power generation assets that can be shared with other communities seeking to benefit from and expand the reach of the clean energy revolution.

-Gadrian Hoosan, Garrwa custodian and Coordinator for the ground-breaking community-led Ngardara ‘Sun’ Project in Borroloola says:
+Gadrian Hoosan, Garrwa leader and key driver of the ground-breaking community-led Ngardara ‘Sun’ Project in Borroloola says:

 “Solar power offers the chance for our people to live and work on country, create good jobs for our young people and help our communities better prepare for climate change impacts.”